I'm looking for...

 The Libraries have the Wall Street Journal on microfilm from 1970 until a few months ago.
 Issues from recent months are available in print in the microform room, except for the most current issue, which is in current periodicals.
 If you need help using the microfilm machines, ask a librarian.

-1990-current.
-Comprehensive full text coverage for regional business publications including 75 business journals, newspapers and newswires from all metropolitan and rural areas within the United States.
+1990-present.
+Comprehensive full-text coverage for regional business publications including 80 business journals, newspapers, and newswires from all metropolitan and rural areas within the United States.

 See the subject guide on finding newspaper and magazine articles for more sources.